zzhang82/web422/notes/angular-components-example.md

 ### Generate a new project

-At this point, we will assume that you are comfortable using the Angular CLI to create a new project, ie:
+At this point, we will assume that you are comfortable using the Angular CLI to create a new project.
+For example, this command will create a new "animals" project:

 ```
-ng new my-dream-app --routing -st
+ng new animals --routing -st
 ```

 **Recall:**